diagrams/diagrams-doc/doc/cmdline.rst

 >        | otherwise -> putStrLn $ "Unknown file type: " ++ last ps

 There are several things that make this structuring of the program inflexible.
-Lets consider building a `main` where we accept a function that can produce a diagram.
+Let's consider building a `main` where we accept a function that can produce a diagram.

 .. class:: lhs